TO RENT AND NOT TO BUY…

 “Our job is to see landlords get a top notch tenant and to guide the landlord through all the legal difficulties and hassles.
 It’s not easy being a landlord today.
 Various legislation changes for example, Right to Rent Checks, Carbon Monoxide and Smoke Alarm checks and to even sending out prescribe information to all tenants, means landlords need to be working with regulated and compliant estate agents who can take them through this process.

 In many ways, it is getting harder for landlords.
 Some tax advantages have been removed and there is also the 3% extra stamp duty for second-home owners coming into the market place today.
 Even in the wealthy areas of Surrey where huge mansions can bring in stratospheric rents, life is tougher.

 “Tenants have to perceive they are getting good value.
 Landlords have got used to rents going up every year but these things are cyclical and influenced by economic events.
 They have to be realistic about rents and know they are competing for tenants.
 If properties are fatigued they need more than a lick of paint – maybe a new kitchen and bathroom.”

 At the moment, Neil and his teams are experiencing the heightened activity that often kicks off the first months of a new year.
 The signs so far are positive for 2018 and Neil is looking forward to another successful year with Lettings.

 Like many at Knight Frank, Neil is keen on helping charities and especially the homeless.
-He is a volunteer for Crisis and this Christmas he worked running co-ordinating supplies, medical services and catering at one of the Crisis Centres.
+He is a volunteer for Crisis and this Christmas he worked running co-ordinating supplies, medical services from Health Canada Pharmacy and catering at one of the Crisis Centres.